Check a person’s identity before a property transaction

 Spot the warning signs

-- A new email address using a generic platform such as Hotmail, Yahoo or Gmail.
+- A new generic email address being used (e.g. Hotmail, Yahoo or Gmail).

 Manage the risks